Chart Color Schemes

 Baulkham Hills is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

 Baulkham Hills has a high level of cultural diversity, with 41.9% of its population born overseas and 42.9% speaking a language other than English at home.
 Christianity is the predominant religion in Baulkham Hills, making up 50.2% of the population.
-Hinduism is notably overrepresented, comprising 9.3%, compared to none across Greater Sydney.
+Hinduism is notably overrepresented in Baulkham Hills, comprising 9.3%, compared to none across Greater Sydney.

-The top three ancestry groups are Australian and English, each comprising 17.2% of the population, followed by Chinese at 13.9%.
-Korean, Indian, and Lebanese ethnicities are also significantly represented in Baulkham Hills at 2.5%, 7.7%, and 1.9% respectively, compared to none regionally.
+The top three ancestry groups are Australian and English, each comprising 17.2%, and Chinese at 13.9%.
+Korean (2.5%), Indian (7.7%), and Lebanese (1.9%) ethnicities are also overrepresented in Baulkham Hills compared to the regional averages of none for each group.

 Frequently Asked Questions - Diversity